Quentin Tarantino unchains America's tormented past in "Django"

 LOS ANGELES Twenty years after Quentin Tarantino unveiled his first film "Reservoir Dogs," the director has turned his eye to America's slavery history, spinning a blood-filled retribution tale in his trademark style for "Django Unchained."

-Tarantino, 49, has become synonymous with violence and dark humour, taking on the Nazis in "Inglourious Basterds" and mobsters in "Pulp Fiction."
+Tarantino, 49, has become synonymous with violence and dark humor, taking on the Nazis in "Inglourious Basterds" and mobsters in "Pulp Fiction."

 Jamie Foxx stars as a slave whose freedom is bought by a former dentist, played by Christoph Waltz.
 The two set off as bounty hunters, rounding up robbers and cattle rustlers before turning their attention to brutal plantation owners in America's Deep South.